About Candice

 Real example

-• The amount looks like a vehicle purchase, not an operating expense.
+• That amount looks like a vehicle purchase, not an operating expense.

-• It could be a down payment, a refinance, or a full purchase.
+• Is this a down payment, a full purchase, or a refinance?

-• There should be a liability with a clear principal and interest schedule.
+• Where's the loan?
+There should be a liability with a payment schedule.

-• The entry is one line, but the story behind it is much larger.
+• One line item, but the real story behind it is much bigger.

 The system behind the work